-The research component of the institute will be located on the WSU campus in a new $37 million Neuroscience and Engineering Collaboration Building which opened in April 2015.
-It also has facilities dedicated to patient care and clinical research within Miami Valley Hospital.
+The research component of the institute is located on the WSU campus in a new $37 million Neuroscience and Engineering Collaboration Building which opened in April 2015.
+The Institute also has facilities dedicated to patient care and clinical research within Miami Valley Hospital.
 In addition, the partners have collaborated to create a new clinical Department of Neurology and Residency Program within the Boonshoft School of Medicine and hired new faculty physicians, all of whom practice, teach and conduct research in both locations.

 A Watershed Accomplishment for the Dayton Region

 As the critical centerpiece for conducting neuroscience research at Wright State, the Neuroscience Institute seeks to: